 Installers for this Wowza Streaming Engine build are available on our Downloads webpage and can be used to install a new Wowza Streaming Engine instance.

 - Update an existing Wowza Streaming Engine installation

-To update a Wowza Streaming Engine installation, sign in to your Account Management page using your Wowza account and then check the My Downloads tab for the latest updater for your Wowza Streaming Engine version.
+To update a Wowza Streaming Engine installation, sign in to your Account Management page using your Wowza account and then check the Downloads tab for the latest updater for your Wowza Streaming Engine version.
 You must have an active Maintenance and Support contract to receive updaters.
 For more information, see Wowza Streaming Engine Maintenance and Support.

-Latest beta release
+Latest beta releases